The Undo

 method, simply call it on an instance of the UndoSystem

 class.
-Ensure that there is at least one operation in the undo stack to revert; otherwise, the method will return false
+Ensure that there is at least one action in the undo stack to revert; otherwise, the method will return false

 .